Visualizing the Musical Numbers: Act II

 Song 17: Eight Weeks / A World of Many Colors

 As its title suggests, this song takes two earlier songs and melds them.
 But that doesn’t mean that David reused his earlier orchestrations.
 Ever the composer, he made this orchestration unique.

 At the start of the audio sample, Joel Spiro, the synagogue’s astrophysicist, holds a prism toward the ceiling light to cast a rainbow.
 As the song ends (“Eight weeks, eight weeks…”), Reuven is slowly hoisted by his friends, echoing Rachel’s bridal lift at the close of Act I.

 I know of no song whose message is, “You’ve always had the power you seek.”
 Perhaps the nearest example is found in Defying Gravity from Stephen Schwartz’s Wicked.
-Here’s the key passage, sung by Idina Menzel and Kristin Chenoweth from the original Broadway cast:
+Here’s the key passage (starting at 0:46), sung by Idina Menzel and Kristin Chenoweth from the original Broadway cast: